-- Key Initiatives & Partnerships: - Childcare Declared a High-Demand Occupation: - Based on an occupational report review, childcare and education were officially designated as a high-demand sector in February 2021. - The BGWIB is actively developing partnerships with childcare facilities, trainers, and
+- Key Initiatives & Partnerships: - · Childcare Declared a High-Demand Occupation: - Based on an occupational report review, childcare and education were officially designated as a high-demand sector in February 2021. - · The BGWIB is actively developing partnerships with childcare facilities, trainers, and

-- Supports individuals interested in opening in-home daycare businesses. - Provides financial assistance for required training and connections with Family Child Care Specialists to guide entrepreneurs through the licensing and startup process. - Expands childcare availability in underserved areas, commonly referred to as childcare deserts, ensuring working families have greater access to childcare services.
+- Partnership with the Child Care Council of Kentucky: - Supports individuals interested in opening in-home daycare businesses. - Provides financial assistance for required training and connections with Family Child Care Specialists to guide entrepreneurs through the licensing and startup process. - Expands childcare availability in underserved areas, commonly referred to as childcare deserts, ensuring working families have greater access to childcare services.